 Send a thank you

 One of your Small Business Saturday strategies should be to collect contact information from your customers.
 Offer a small discount if they sign up for email alerts, text messages, or your newsletter.
 Send out a thank you to your Saturday customers and let them know you appreciate their business.
-You can also give them a peek at upcoming specials, new products, and more to keep them coming back.
+You can also give them a peek at upcoming specials or new products to keep them engaged with your business.

 Reinforce the importance of shopping small

 Remind your Small Business Saturday patrons about the importance of shopping small.
-We’ve included information in our resource guide about the economic and community impact of shopping from entrepreneurs throughout the year.
+It has a great economic and community impact when consumers buy from entrepreneurs throughout the year.

 Capitalize on other special shopping days